 Privacy – Our Commitment

-Sometimes we include content from other sites on our site, for example YouTube videos.
-When we do this, YouTube may store cookies in order to track how people are watching videos from their site.
+Sometimes we include content from other sites on our site, for example, YouTube videos.
+When we do this, YouTube may store cookies in order to track how people are watching videos on their site.

-If you want to know more about what cookies are and how to control them, www.AboutCookies.org is a great resource.
+If you want to know more about what cookies are and how to control them, aboutcookies.org is a great resource

 Links to other websites & Social Media

 Our website may contain links to enable you to visit other websites of interest easily.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information, which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

 Our websites may enable you to share information with social media sites or use social media sites to create your account or to connect your social media account.
 Those social media sites may automatically provide us with access to certain personal information retained by them about you (for example any content you have viewed).
 You should be able to manage your privacy settings from within your own third party social media account(s) to manage what personal information you enable us to access from that account

 When you sign-up to receive our newsletter